Marceillo/eco-shave/README.md

 The business would like to attract people who want more out of a shave maybe a unique experience from it.
 The company sells shaving products for DE double-edge blades or single-edge blades and accessories.
 The razors can be used for a lifetime even passed on to other generations and still customers can get the best shaves.
-So in actual fact each time a customer uses these products they are helping the environment.
+So in fact each time a customer uses these products they are helping the environment.

 ## Shaving Philosophy